 The executive team has undergone a period of change during the year with the departure of four members of the team including Richard Kirby, Chief Executive, Rachel Overfield, Director of Nursing, Mark Sinclair, Director of OD and HR and Linda Story Interim Trust Secretary.
-Richard Beeken was appointed as Chief Executive in November 2017, Philip Thomas-Hands was appointed as Chief Operating Officer, Louise Ludgrove was appointed as Interim Director of OD and HR and Barbara Beal was appointed as Interim Director of Nursing.
+Richard Beeken was appointed as Chief Executive in November 2017, Philip Thomas-Hands was appointed as Chief Operating Officer, Louise Ludgrove was appointed as Interim Director of Nursing.